Controllable Hybrid Captioner for Improved Long-form Video Understanding: Introduction

 We investigate approaches for handling long-form video through the progressive construction of a compact \emph{memory} of observed activity.
 Our methods enable natural language question answering over several minutes of video data.
 To represent the video in a more compact format, we construct a text-based representation of the video content in the form of a log of different events that occur during the video.
 This log is then used to answer natural language questions about the video and evaluate our approaches on a publicly available video question answering benchmark, EgoSchema \cite{10.5555/3666122.3668126}.

-Specifically, our framework is based on Language-augmented Video Language Pretraining (LaViLa) \cite{zhao2022lavila} captioner which learns video-language representations by conditioning LLMs on visual input, and finetunes them to create automatic video narrators.
-The LLoVi \cite{zhang2023simple} approach demonstrates how LaViLa model can be used as a short-term video captioner for long-form video Q\&A by pairing it with another LLM.
+Specifically, our framework is based on Language-augmented Video Language Pretraining (LaViLa) \cite{10204456} captioner which learns video-language representations by conditioning LLMs on visual input, and finetunes them to create automatic video narrators.
+The LLoVi \cite{zhang-etal-2024-simple} approach demonstrates how LaViLa model can be used as a short-term video captioner for long-form video Q\&A by pairing it with another LLM.
 In contrast to LLoVi, we do not use multi-round prompting or more advanced prompting strategies such as query-based summarization, and instead use the same prompt for Q\&A. Both LaViLa and LLoVi models focus only on action captions and do not capture other possibly relevant details such as scene information.
 In our approach, we improve long-form video Q\&A task by enhancing the caption logs to incorporate scene information when a scene change is detected.
 We first pair LaViLa captioner with a VLM to describe the scene.
 To improve efficiency, we also finetune the narrator on synthetically generated scene captions to act as a hybrid captioner.
 Our results show that having scene information in the caption log improves long-form video Q\&A accuracy.
 By incorporating scene information only when a change is detected, and training a single model to output both types of captions, we also improve the efficiency of the system.
+Our codebase for training and inferencing the controllable hybrid captioner has been open-sourced \footnote{https://github.com/jhuapl-fomo/lavila-chc}.